 First of all, wise up to the fact that you can be pursued for negative equity in the UK, or wherever it is you live and have assets.
 So don’t make the mistake of thinking that you can walk away from your mortgage in Spain with no adverse financial consequences.
-Your Spanish mortgage lender is very likely to come after you if you have significant mortgage debts once foreclosure is complete.
+Your Spanish mortgage lender may pursue you back home if you have significant mortgage debts once foreclosure is complete.

 “Under EU regulations Spanish lenders can pursue outstanding mortgage-related debts against assets in the UK,” explains Susana De Las Cuevas, a dual-qualified Spanish and British solicitor in London.
 “And ignorance is no defence, so trying to argue you didn’t know you would be liable in the UK won’t work.”